imagej/imagej.github.io/_pages/BigStitcher_Interest_point_management.md

 You can right-click on a line in the list and click **Delete** to delete the interest points.

-{% capture title%}
- all interest points as an overlay in BigDataViewer
-{% endcapture %}
-{% include thumbnail src='/images/pages/BigStitcher ips explorer bdv all.png' title=title %}
+{% include thumbnail src='/images/pages/BigStitcher ips explorer bdv all.png' title='all interest points as an overlay in BigDataViewer'%}

-{% capture title%}
- **corresponding** interest points as an overlay in BigDataViewer
-{% endcapture %}
-{% include thumbnail src='/images/pages/BigStitcher ips explorer bdv corresponding.png' title=title %}
+{% include thumbnail src='/images/pages/BigStitcher ips explorer bdv corresponding.png' title='\'\'\'corresponding\'\'\' interest points as an overlay in BigDataViewer'%}

 <img src="/images/pages/BigStitcher ips explorer panel.png" width="600"/>